 According to the National Safety Council, the odds of dying in an auto accident are 1 in 114.
-This is a frightening number considering how frequent we see accidents happen on the roads.
-Auto accidents are unfortunate events that no-one wants to be involved in.
+This is a frightening number, considering how frequently we see accidents happen on the roads.
+Auto accidents are unfortunate events that no one wants to be involved in.

 Taking Proactive Steps in Case an Accident Occurs

 One of the best ways to minimize the impact of an accident is to be prepared for the accident prior to it taking place.
 Some steps to take include:

 - Items such as medical information, driver’s license, insurance, and vehicle registration should be up-to-date and readily accessible.

 - Remove or properly secure loose items in your vehicle to prevent the possibility of them flying around during impact.